fugue/credstash/README.md

 If you use incrementing integer version numbers (for example, `[1, 2, 3, ...]`), then you can use the `-a` flag with the `put` command to automatically increment the version number.
 However, because of the lexicographical sorting in DynamoDB, `credstash` will left-pad the version representation with zeros (for example, `[001, 025, 103, ...]`, except to 19 characters, enough to handle `sys.maxint` on 64-bit systems).

+### Expiring Secrets
+There may be situations where secrets can expire after a fixeds time period.
+For example, SSL certificates may expire after 1 year.
+Use the `-e` flag when you `put` a secret to set the number of seconds the record will be valid.
+Credstash uses the Dynamo DB TTL feature to automaticxally delete this record when the expiry period is up.
+Note that Dynamo DB may take up to 48 hours to delete records after the expiry period is up

 #### Special Note for Those Using Credstash Auto-Versioning Before December 2015
 Prior to December 2015, `credstash` auto-versioned with unpadded integers.
 This resulted in a sorting error once a key hit ten versions.
 To ensure support for versions that were not numbers (such as dates, build versions, names, etc.), the lexicographical sorting behavior was retained, but the auto-versioning behavior was changed to left-pad integer representations.